Academic Program

 - Apply the scientific method.

-- Collect and analyze data in support of decision making.
+- Collect and analyze data in support of decision-making.

 - Apply an engineering design process to create effective and adaptable solutions.

-- Explain and apply computing and information technology concepts and practices in the context of the Cyber Domain.
+- Explain and apply computing and information technology concepts and practices in the context of the cyber domain.

 What graduates can do: